Stephen D. Richards

-Stephen D. Richards or Samuel D. Richards (March 18, 1856 – April 26, 1879), also known in the media as The Nebraska Fiend, Kearney County Murderer, and The Ohio Monster, was an American serial killer who confessed to committing a total of nine murders in Nebraska and Iowa between 1876 and 1878.
+Stephen Decatur Richards (March 18, 1856 – April 26, 1879), known by the nicknames The Nebraska Fiend and The Ohio Monster, was an American outlaw and serial killer who confessed to committing nine to twelve murders in Nebraska and Iowa between 1876 and 1878.

 Richards was born in West Virginia (then part of Virginia) in 1856.
-His family would later move to Ohio, eventually settling in the Quaker village of Mount Pleasant.
-In 1876, Richards left his home and headed westward with the intention of seeking his fortune.
+His family later moved to Ohio, and eventually settled in the Quaker village of Mount Pleasant.
+In 1876, Richards left his home and headed westward to seek his fortune.
 For a time, he found work at a local asylum; he claimed that during his time there, he lost all empathy for other people.
 When Richards later confessed to his crimes, he claimed to have committed his first murder sometime in late 1876, two weeks after arriving in Kearney, Nebraska.
-He would go on to commit several other murders, which he later claimed were done in self-defense.
+He went on to commit several other murders, which he later claimed were done in self-defense.
 Richards fled after murdering Mary L. Harlson and her three children, but was captured in Mount Pleasant.
 In 1879, he was convicted of the murders of the Harlson family, as well as the killing of neighbor Peter Anderson, and hanged.

-Richards was regarded as handsome and charismatic by contemporary chroniclers, who noted that his appearance and behavior completely obscured his nature as a cold-blooded killer.
+Richards was regarded as handsome and charismatic by some contemporary chroniclers, who described his appearance and behavior as completely obscuring his nature as a cold-blooded killer.
 Many observed that he displayed a complete lack of remorse for his crimes and indifference toward his execution.
-Modern-day forensic psychologist Katherine Ramsland has noted that these characteristics were also displayed by serial killer Ted Bundy, and she has referred to Richards as The Old West's Ted Bundy.
+Modern-day forensic psychologist Katherine Ramsland has written that these characteristics were also displayed by serial killer Ted Bundy, and she has referred to Richards as The Old West's Ted Bundy.

 The nature of Richards' crimes and his behavior after his capture led to a brief period of notoriety, as Richards was widely talked about in the media at the time.
 Richards has been featured in a handful of books and periodicals, including a posthumous biography, based on an interview conducted after his final arrest.
 The biography, which also included entries on other criminals of the time, was published in 1879 by the Nebraska State Journal.
-In modern times he is noted as Nebraska's first documented serial killer in Nebraska and the first person to be executed by the state.
+In modern times he is known as Nebraska's first documented serial killer in Nebraska and the first person to be executed by the state.